Piru Singh

-Company Havildar Major Piru Singh Shekhawat (20 May 1918 – 18 July 1948) was an Indian Army non-commissioned officer, awarded the Param Vir Chakra (PVC), India's highest military decoration 3245.

-Singh enrolled in the British Indian Army on 20 May 1936, and was assigned to the 1st Punjab Regiment.
+Company Havildar Major Piru Singh Shekhawat (20 May 1918 – 18 July 1948) was an Indian Army non-commissioned officer, awarded the Param Vir Chakra (PVC) posthumously, India's highest military decoration for gallantry.
+Born serving British Raj, later Singh enrolled in the British Indian Army on 20 May 1936, and was assigned to the 1st Punjab Regiment.
 Between 1940 and 1945, he served on the North-West Frontier and as an instructor, before deploying to Japan as part of the British Commonwealth Occupation Force.
 After independence, he took part in the Indo-Pakistani War of 1947, serving with the Indian Army's 6th Rajputana Rifles.
 During the battle, Singh was part of the leading section of a company that was assigned to capture a Pakistani post at Tithwal, in Jammu and Kashmir.
 Soon after their attack was launched, the company suffered heavy casualties.
 In time, Singh successfully occupied a Pakistani medium machine-gun post.
 But, by that time, the entire company lay dead or wounded.
 Singh was left alone to achieve the objective.
 He moved out and lobbed grenades at the next enemy post.
 Before moving to another trench, he received a mortal bullet wound to the head.

 Early life

-Piru Singh was born on 20 May 1918, in village Rampura Beri in Beri, Rajputana.
+Piru Singh was born during the late British Raj on 20 May 1918, in the village Rampura Beri in Beri, Rajputana.
 He was the son of Lal Singh.
 His family consisted of seven children—three brothers and four sisters—with Singh being the youngest son.
 As a young boy, Singh always hated school, as he was unable to cope with the restricted environment.
 One day, after being scolded by his class teacher for quarreling with one of his classmates, Singh ran away, and never returned to school.
 After that, Singh continued to help his parents in their farm, and grew up to be well-built and handsome youth.
 Shikar, a local Indian sport, was his favourite game.
 Though Singh wanted to join the army from his childhood, he was rejected twice, as he was too young, before he was accepted at the age of eighteen.